-On March 30, 2019, the Company entered into an agreement to acquire TRANZACT, a U.S.-based provider of comprehensive, direct-to-consumer sales and marketing solutions for leading insurance carriers in the U.S. TRANZACT leverages digital, data and direct marketing solutions to deliver qualified leads, fully-provisioned sales and robust customer management systems to brands seeking to acquire and manage large numbers of consumers.
-Pursuant to the terms of the acquisition agreement, subject to certain adjustments, the consideration consisted of \$1.2 billion payable upon the close of the acquisition, of which \$100 million was to be paid at our option in cash or ordinary shares of the Company.
-Additional contingent consideration in the form of a potential earn-out of up to \$200 million was to be paid in either cash or in ordinary shares of the Company at our option in 2021 based on the achievement of certain financial targets.
-The Company secured a term loan to finance the transaction (see Note 9 - Debt for further information).
-TRANZACT will operate as part of the Company's Benefits Delivery and Administration segment.
+On July 30, 2019, the Company acquired TRANZACT, a U.S.-based provider of comprehensive, direct-to-consumer sales and marketing solutions for leading insurance carriers in the U.S. TRANZACT leverages digital, data and direct marketing solutions to deliver qualified leads, fully-provisioned sales and robust customer management systems to brands seeking to acquire and manage large numbers of consumers.
+Pursuant to the terms of the acquisition agreement, subject to certain adjustments, the consideration consisted of \$1.3 billion paid in cash at closing.
+Additional contingent consideration in the form of a potential earn-out of up to \$17 million is to be paid in cash in 2021 based on the achievement of certain financial targets.
+The acquisition was initially funded in part with a \$1.1 billion one-year term loan (see Note 9 - Debt for a description of the term loan and the partial repayment), with the remainder being funded from the Company's existing revolving credit facility.
+TRANZACT operates as part of our Benefits Delivery and Administration segment and enhances the Company's existing Medicare broking offering, while also adding significant direct-to-consumer marketing experience.